AsheAvenue/Paste/README.md

-# What is it #
+# Paste #

-A simple [Pastie.org](http://pastie.org)-like web application based on RethinkDB.
+Paste is a simple [Pastie.org](http://pastie.org)-like web application based on RethinkDB.
 Forked from the RethinkDB Example app.
 Without embellishment and with added security, aimed for internal use.

 # Complete stack #